yxasika/ts-broadcast-channel/README.md

 # DISCLAIMER: WORK IN PROGRESS!
 If you somehow stumble across this repo, the decorator is currently not working but will be in the next few days.
-This repo is just a braindump for how i would want to work with Event-Based APIs (in this case the BroadcastChannel-API).
+This repo is just a braindump for how i would want to work with eventbased APIs (in this case the BroadcastChannel-API).

-This approach follows a case Guave-like annotation-based style.
-In addition to that the activation configuration allows developers to determine the `postMessage`-order in an aspect-orientated style, with the `broadcastOrder` flag and its `*-before` and `*-after` lifecycles.
+This approach follows a Guava-Eventbus-like annotation-based style.
+In addition to that the activation configuration allows developers to determine the `postMessage`-order in an aspect-programming style, with the `broadcastOrder` flag and its `*-before` and `*-after` lifecycles.

 # BroadcastChannel Decorator ⚡️